Alexzoofficial/Alexzo/replit.md

 - ✅ GitHub import successfully completed and ready for use

 ## Recent Changes
-- **2025-09-14**: Fresh GitHub import and complete Firebase migration
+- **2025-09-14**: Fresh GitHub import and complete Firebase migration + Authentication Flow Fix
   - Installed Node.js dependencies with legacy peer deps flag to resolve React version conflicts
   - **Successfully migrated from Supabase to Firebase** as requested
   - Replaced authentication system with Firebase Auth and Google OAuth